Reminder: Shopping comes with risks, purchase with caution.

 Regarding what kind of seal to buy, you can refer to the image below:

-(I previously bought one for a friend studying in Japan, and he said it worked fine, but if you encounter issues, don't come to me; I'm also a victim, haha.)
+(I previously bought one for a friend studying in Japan, and he said it worked fine, but if you encounter any issues, don't come to me; I’m also a victim, haha.)

 The other is 15mm, engraved with "卿学童," for formal occasions like banks.
 (Remember to write a note like this: "卿学童 + no imprint + ancient script.")